QiJune/TensorRT-LLM/tensorrt_llm/_torch/pyexecutor/scheduler/design.md

 resource state** than the old two-pass path, where capacity admitted all generation unconditionally and microbatch dropped the excess afterward.

-This produces three kinds of differences vs the old path:
+This produces two kinds of differences vs the old path:

 **a) `paused_requests` may have fewer entries (MaxUtilization only).**
 The old path could pause requests to make room for later requests that microbatch would then drop anyway — wasted work.
 The fused path avoids this.

-**b) `context_requests` may have additional entries (GuaranteedNoEvict).**
+**b) Second-pass requests may see more available resources (GuaranteedNoEvict).** Because the failing generation request is never admitted, it does not consume KV blocks, PEFT pages, or token budget.
+The second pass — which processes both context and disagg-init requests — sees a lighter state than the old path.
+This can admit context or disagg that the old path would have blocked.
+(Disagg/context after the break point is still never reached — only those classified before the break benefit.)

-Context classified before the break gets a chance in the second pass against the lighter state.
-In the old path, microbatch saw all generation before context (generation-first ordering), so generation consumed budget first and context after a failing generation was unreachable.
+The two request types have different practical thresholds:

-**c) `fitting_disagg_gen_init_requests` may differ in both directions.**
+- **Extra context** requires speculative decoding or beam search, where each generation request consumes multiple tokens (e.g., `beam_width + draft_tokens`), creating enough token headroom for context.
+With standard beam=1 and no speculation, generation requests are 1 token each, leaving near-zero headroom.
-Disagg after the break point is never reached (fewer).
-Disagg before the break point is evaluated against a lighter state — fewer KV blocks consumed, fewer PEFT pages claimed — so it may be admitted where the old path would have blocked it (more).
+- **Extra disagg-init** can happen with any configuration, because disagg bypasses token accounting — it only needs KV blocks and PEFT pages.
+The lighter KV/PEFT state from the unadmitted generation is sufficient.

 These differences all result in **equal or better token budget utilization** than the old path.
 The old path's behavior was an artifact of the two-pass